fivetran/fivetran_sdk/how-to-handle-history-mode-files.md

 **Explanation:**
  - In batch file we got records with id = 1 and id = 2.
 - We set other columns(non updated columns) to the values of the active records.
-In above case for id = 2, we didn’t get COL1 value, so we set COL1 to “mno”(COL1 value of the active record)
+In above case for id = 2, we didn’t get COL1 value, so we set COL1 to “mno”(COL1 value of the active record).
- - _fivetran_end of the active record in destination table is set to _fivetran_start-1 of the _fivetran_earliest record of batch file
+ - We set `_fivetran_end` of the active record in destination table to `_fivetran_start`-1 of the `_fivetran_earliest` record of batch file.
-- Set _fivetran_active for above updated record to FALSE and deleted_column(if present in destination table) to TRUE
+- We set `_fivetran_active` column value for above updated record to FALSE and `deleted_column`(if present in destination table) to TRUE
-- Other columns are set AS IS from the batch file in the destination table except _fivetran_earliest column.
+- We set other columns _as is_ from the batch file in the destination table except the `_fivetran_earliest` column.

 ##### Deletes

-Existing Table in destination:
+Suppose the existing Table in destination is as below:

 Id(PK) | COL1  | COL2 | _fivetran_start(PK) | _fivetran_end | _fivetran_active | _fivetran_synced
 --- | --- | --- | --- | --- | --- | ---